 Sales tax is administered by the state tax authority (e.g., the New York State Department of Taxation and Finance) in most states, but in some home rule states, local governments may require remote businesses to register, remit, and file returns with the local tax administrator.
 Compliance in these states is extremely challenging for remote sellers or marketplace facilitators with a high volume of sales nationwide.

 For example, marketplace facilitators are now responsible for collecting West Virginia’s hotel occupancy tax, which must be remitted to the county or municipality because the state doesn’t administer hotel occupancy tax.
-While in Louisiana, remote sellers and marketplace facilitators may need to register and remit to numerous local tax authorities in addition to the Louisiana Department of Revenue.
+In Louisiana, sellers and marketplace facilitators that have a physical presence in the state may need to register and remit to numerous local tax authorities in addition to the state taxing authority.